 However Eq.
-(3) still presents another issue.
+(3), still presents another issue.
 Estimation by Ordinary Least Squares (OLS) is still biased because there remains a correlation between the lagged endogenous independent variable and the disturbance term.
-To address this concern, we estimate the regression in differences jointly with the regression in levels using the Generalized Method of Moments (GMM) estimation.
-Arellano and Bond (1991) have suggested an application of the Generalized Method of Moments (GMM) that exploits all the orthogonality conditions between the lagged dependent variables and the error term.
+To address this concern, we estimate the regression in differences jointly with the regression in levels using the Generalized Method of Moments (GMM) technique.
+Arellano and Bond (1991) have suggested an application of the GMM that exploits all the orthogonal conditions between the lagged dependent variables and the error term.
 The procedure uses lagged levels of the regressors as instruments in the difference equation, and lagged differences of the regressors as instruments in the levels equation, thus exploiting all the orthogonal conditions between the lagged dependent variables and the error term.
-Between the difference GMM estimator (Arellano & Bond, 1991) and system GMM estimator (Arellano & Bover, 1995; Blundell & Bond, 1998), the system GMM will be given priority, consistent with Bond et al. (2001, 3-4).
+Between the difference GMM estimator (Arellano & Bond, 1991) and system GMM estimator (Arellano & Bover, 1995; Blundell & Bond, 1998), the system GMM will be given priority, consistent with Bond et al. (2001, 3-4)3.
 This GMM estimation approach has been extensively applied in the convergence literature.
-In contrast to Narayan et al. (2011), we shall adopt Fung (2009) owing to software specificities .
-In model specification, we opt for the second-step GMM because it corrects the residuals for heteroscedasticity.
-The assumption of no auto-correlation in the residuals is crucial as lagged variables are to be used as instruments for the dependent variables.
-Moreover, the estimation depends on the assumption that the lagged values of the dependent

-In the first-step, the residuals are assumed to be homoscedastic.
+In contrast to Narayan et al. (2011), we shall adopt Fung (2009) owing to software specificities4.
+In the model specification, we opt for the second-step GMM because it corrects the residuals for heteroscedasticity.
+The assumption of no autocorrelation in the residuals is crucial as lagged variables are to be used as instruments for the dependent variables.
+Moreover, the estimation depends on the assumption that the lagged values of the dependent variable and other independent variables are valid instruments in the regression.
+When the error terms of the level equation are not autocorrelated, the first-order autocorrelation of the differenced residuals should be significant whereas their second-order autocorrelation should not be significant.
+The validity of the instruments is examined with the Sargan over-identifying restrictions test (henceforth, OIR).
+Instruments are highly correlated with the potentially endogenous variable.
+We need to look at the first stage regression equation and see whether our instruments are able to capture high variation in our endogenous variables.
+We should mention Staiger and Stock (1997) and the issue of weak instruments by employing a Fisher test.
+The concern about endogeneity is taken on board with the GMM empirical strategy from two main perspectives: (i) simultaneity or reverse causality is addressed with the use of internal instruments while (ii) the unobserved heterogeneity is taken into account by controlling for time invariant omitted variables in the estimation exercise.